 SCIE 1005 ENVIRONMENTAL SCIENCE.
 3 hours.
-Prerequisite: Exemption from or successful completion of ENGL 0099 and READ 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 Three hours of lecture each week.
 A study of ecological concepts that form the basis for understanding environmental issues confronting us; ecology, populations, diversity, resources, pollution and global climate changes.
 Interrelationships of physical, chemical and biological components of the environment and the impact of human activities on the biosphere are explored.
 Fall and Spring.

 SCIE 1005L ENVIRONMENTAL SCIENCE LABORATORY.
 1 hour.
-Prerequisite: Exemption from or successful completion of ENGL 0099 and READ 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 Co-requisite: SCIE 1005.
 One two-hour laboratory experience each week.
 Experiences will include environmental science activities in the laboratory as well as field trips to local areas of environmental interest.
 Designed to accompany SCIE 1005.
 Fall and Spring.

 SCIE 1006 MARINE SCIENCE.
 3 hours.
-Prerequisite: Exemption from or successful completion of ENGL 0099; A minimum grade of C in PHSC 1011/1011L, PHSC 1012/1012L, or BIOL 1107/BIOL 1107L.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.; A minimum grade of C in PHSC 1011/1011L, PHSC 1012/1012L, or BIOL 1107/BIOL 1107L.
 Three hours of lecture each week usually in a classroom with an occasional field outing.
 The course will include a general overview of the fundamentals of Marine Science including marine geology, physics, chemistry, and biology.
 The course addresses geological, chemical, and physical features of the marine environment, marine organisms and their ecological interactions, as well as human interactions and conservation of marine resources.
 This class is designed for non-science majors with an interest in oceans and marine science.
 Fall as needed.

 SCIE 1007 INTRODUCTORY GEOLOGY.
 3 hours.
-Prerequisite: Exemption from or successful completion of ENGL 0099; A minimum grade of C in PHSC 1011/1011L or PHSC 1012/1012L.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
+A minimum grade of C in PHSC 1011/1011L or PHSC 1012/1012L.
 Three hours of lecture each week usually in a classroom with an occasional field outing.
 The course topics introduced will include physical geological features and processes that shape our Earth.
 Topics will include rocks and minerals, resources and processes such as plate tectonics, earthquakes, volcanoes, streams, flooding and coastal erosion.
 Topics extend to include waste disposal, pollution, environmental law, and land use planning.
 A capstone field experience is provided at the end of the semester.
 This class is designed for non-science majors with an interest in geological concepts.
 Spring as needed.

 SOCI 1101 INTRODUCTION TO SOCIOLOGY.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and ENGL 0099.
+Prerequisite: Completion or exemption from English Learning Support requirements.
 A survey of the discipline of sociology.
 Topics will include sociological theory, methods, and selected substantive areas, such as sex, age, gender, social class, and race/ethnicity.

 SOCI 1160 INTRODUCTION TO SOCIAL PROBLEMS.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099.
 A theoretical and empirical analysis of selected major social problems confronting American society.